 - 1. Distinguish between line, bar and pie charts - 2.
 Explain X-axis and Y-axis of a graph - 3.
 Demonstrate the ability to produce graphs using Excel (or similar application) - 4.
 Present results from primary research in Excel or a similar software program - 5.
-Demonstrate how to turn results into percentages, or how to find the average score a convincing presentation presentation a presentation
+Demonstrate how to turn results into percentages, or how to find the average score

-How to deliver
+How to deliver a convincing presentation